 It is strictly recommended to stop using the computer or hard drive after encountering the Corrupt MFT error.
 This will ensure further damage to the Master File Table.

-How to fix a corrupt Master file table?
+How to Fix a Corrupt Master file table?

 To fix a corrupt Master file table, follow the below-mentioned methods one after the other.
 If you have already lost data due to MFT corruption, you can check on how to recover NTFS partition after MFT corruption.

-Method 1: Repair Corrupt Master File Table with CHKDSK Utility
+Repair Corrupt Master File Table with CHKDSK Utility

 - Right-click the drive or partition with a corrupt master file table and choose Properties